ALIGN-analoglayout/ALIGN-public/docs/sphinx_docs/source/notes/viewer.rst

 KLayout viewer
 ---------------

-`KLayout <https://github.com/KLayout/klayout>`_ viewer is an open source GDS viewer which you can use to see the align generated layouts.
+`KLayout <https://github.com/KLayout/klayout>`_ viewer is an open-source GDS viewer which you can use to see the align generated layouts.

 .. note:: WSL users would need to install xming for display to work